Amphetamine

 Legal Status

-Amphetamines are Schedule II stimulants, which means that they have a high potential for abuse and limited medical uses.
-Pharmaceutical products are available only through a prescription that cannot be refilled.
+Amphetamine are Schedule II stimulants, which means that they have a high potential for abuse and limited medical uses.
+Pharmaceutical products are available only through a prescription.

 Contact us